aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/covnert-html-to-md/_index.md

 {{< tab tabNum="3" >}}

 The following example demonstrates how to convert **HTML to Markdown C++** language applying.
-HTML is taken from the Web, converted to Markdown and saved to the local file system.
+HTML file is located in a cloud storage, converted to Markdown and saved back to the cloud storage.

 ```c++